demisto/content/Packs/AWS-SQS/Integrations/AWS-SQS/README.md

 ## Commands
-You can execute these commands from the Cortex XSOAR, as part of an automation, or in a playbook.
+You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### aws-sqs-get-queue-url
 ***